Whisk the flour, baking soda, cinnamon, ginger, cloves, nutmeg, and salt together in a medium mixing bowl until well combined. Set aside.

 Roll cookie dough, 1 tablespoon each, into balls.
 Roll each in raw sugar, if desired, and arrange 3 inches apart on the baking sheets.

-Bake for 11-12 minutes or until edges are set and tops are cracking.
+Bake for 11-12 minutes or until edges are set and the tops are cracking.

 Remove from the oven.
 Allow cookies to cool on the baking sheet for 5 minutes and then transfer them to a wire rack to cool completely.